hbctraining/Shell-for-bioinformatics/lessons/07_permissions_and_environment_variables.md

 These are the directories that the shell will look through (in the same order as they are listed) for any given command or executable file that you type on the command prompt.

 For example, we have been using the `ls` command to list contents in a directory.
-When we type `ls` at the command prompt, the shell searches through each path in `$PATH` until it finds an executable file called `ls`.
+When we type `ls` at the command prompt, the shell searches through each path in `${PATH}` until it finds an executable file called `ls`.
 So which of those paths contain that executable file?

 For any command you execute on the command prompt, you can find out where the executable file is located using the `which` command.